storageos/tutorials/multitenancy/001-namespaces.md

 `storageos namespace ls`{{execute}}

-You can create new namespace with the `storageos namespace` command:
+You can create new namespaces with the `storageos namespace` command:

 `storageos namespace create restricted`{{execute}}